 Brandon was born in Georgia and has lived in and around metropolitan Atlanta his entire life.
 He graduated from Georgia State University with a B.A. in Political Science/Pre-Law.
 Brandon and his wife Tara currently live in Sugar Hill.

 Christy consults and works with the firm as an associate after an internship during the 2017 legislative session.
-She recently graduated Magna Cum Laude from Georgia State University with a B.A. in Political Science with a concentration in International Affairs, as well as a double minor in Public Policy and History.
+She graduated Magna Cum Laude from Georgia State University with a B.A. in Political Science with a concentration in International Affairs, as well as a double minor in Public Policy and History.
 During her time at Georgia State University, she spent a summer studying democracy, conflict, and terrorism at the London School of Economics.
 She has also held various internships at the Office of Congressman John Lewis, the World Affairs Council of Atlanta, GALink Public Affairs, and Governor Nathan Deal’s reelection campaign.

 At Congressman John Lewis’ office, she worked with veterans, the Department of Defense, and immigration affairs for constituents in Georgia’s 5th Congressional District.
 At the World Affairs Council of Atlanta, she researched and analyzed data for the Robinson Country Intelligence Index, a web-based tool that ranked and measured 195 countries on Governance, Economics, Operations, and Society.
 Her research led to the creation of a sub-dimension in Society titled “Female Economic and Physical Security”, which focused on gender inequality in banking and legal systems throughout the world.
 She also aided in the creation and deployment of the Index’s website.